jmfernxndez/jmfernxndez/README.md

 I am a passionate individual when it comes to technology, constantly seeking new challenges and opportunities to further my professional growth.
 I enjoy staying updated with the latest trends and acquiring new skills.

-## Find me online 🌐
-Feel free to connect with me and explore more of my work:

-- 💼 Connect with all my social networks: [link.jtax.dev](https://link.jtax.dev)

 ## Technologies and Tools 💻

 Here are some of the technologies, frameworks, and tools that I work with: